Treatment Options for Tribes and Pueblos Across New Mexico

 Drug abuse, particularly methamphetamine, has become a severe problem on Native American reservations across the United States in recent years.
 According to Recovery Warriors, Native Americans are twice as likely to die from an overdose than the general population.
 Native American reservations are especially hard hit: the rates of illicit drug use and alcohol abuse on New Mexico tribal lands are three times higher than that of the general population.

-Because there is such a disparity between the number of people suffering from addiction and the number of available treatment options within these communities, experts believe that many people suffering from substance use disorder who receive treatment can be at risk of eventually returning to drugs or alcohol after completing their program.
+Because there is such a disparity between the number of people suffering from addiction and the number of available Native American drug and alcohol treatment centers within these communities, experts believe that many people suffering from substance use disorder who receive treatment can be at risk of eventually returning to drugs or alcohol after completing their program.

 This lack of services has also led to higher numbers of overdoses among Native populations, even amid the current surge being called the opioid epidemic.